microsoft/vscode-docs/docs/terminal/basics.md

 * macOS: `kbstyle(Cmd+C)` and `kbstyle(Cmd+V)`
 * Windows: `kbstyle(Ctrl+C)` and `kbstyle(Ctrl+V)`

-Copying is be done automatically on selection when `terminal.integrated.copyOnSelection` is enabled.
+Copying is done automatically on selection when `terminal.integrated.copyOnSelection` is enabled.

-By default there is a warning when pasting multiple lines which can be disabled with the `terminal.integrated.enableMultiLinePasteWarning` setting.
-This is only done when the shell does not support "bracketed paste mode," when enabled it's essentially the shell declaring that it can handle multiple line pasting.
+By default there is a warning when pasting multiple lines, which can be disabled with the `terminal.integrated.enableMultiLinePasteWarning` setting.
+This is only done when the shell does not support "bracketed paste mode".
+When that mode is enabled, the shell is indicating that it can handle multiple line pasting.

 ## Using the mouse